intershop/intershop-pwa/docs/guides/development.md

 ## Debugging

 Tips and tools for debugging Angular applications can be found on the Internet.
-As Angular runs in the Browser all the development tool functionality provided there can also be used for Angular (Debugging, Call Stacks, Profiling, Storage, Audits, ...).
+As Angular runs in the browser, all the development tool functionality provided there can also be used for Angular (debugging, call stacks, profiling, storage, audits, ...).

 ### Browser Extensions